 Professor Shapiro is a member of the editorial boards of Computer Vision and Image Understanding and of Pattern Recognition.
 She was the editor-in-chief of Computer Vision, Graphics, and Image Processing for 10 years.
 She was the 1993-95 chair of the IEEE Computer Society Technical Committee on Pattern Analysis and Machine Intelligence, conference chair of the 1986 IEEE Conference on Computer Vision and Pattern Recognition and co-program chairman of the 1994 conference.
-She was the co-chair of the Biomedical and Multimedia Applications Track of the International Conference on Pattern Recognition in 2002 and co-chair of the IEEE Conference on Computer Vision and Pattern Recognition.
+She was the co-chair of the Biomedical and Multimedia Applications Track of the International Conference on Pattern Recognition in 2002 and co-chair of the IEEE Conference on Computer Vision and Pattern Recognition in 2008.
 She has also co-authored a textbook on data structures, a two-volume graduate text on computer and robot vision, and an undergraduate computer vision text.

 When not working on academic ventures, Professor Shapiro likes to relax with family and noncompetitive activities such as gardening, dog walking, watching her son Michael's sports events, hiking, fishing, and camping.